ArataKagan/bloccit/README.md

 ```
 npm start
 ```
-View the app running in production at http://localhost:3000
+View the app running in production in your browser at http://localhost:3000